sgmurphy/wordpress-plugins/all-in-one-seo-pack/readme.txt

 * **Advanced SEO Schema** - Easily add advanced SEO schema markups like FAQ schema, product schema, recipe schema (food blogger SEO), software application schema markup (SaaS SEO), online course schema (for course SEO), and more using our Schema Generator.
 * **Sitelinks Search Box** - Helps you get a search box in Google SEO rankings.
 * **Google Site Links** - Our SEO markup can help you get sitelinks for your brand.
+* **Author SEO** - Boost your SEO performance by highlighting the professional expertise and trustworthiness of your authors, aligning with Google's E-E-A-T standards.
 * **Robots.txt Editor** - Control what SEO robots can see with our easy SEO robots.txt editor.
 * **SEO Audit Checklist** - Improve your website's SEO ranking with our SEO audit checklist.
 * **Google Search Console** - Connect your WordPress site with Google webmaster tools and Google Search Console to see additional SEO insights (like content rankings, keyword rankings, keyword tracking, page speed insights and more) directly in your WordPress dashboard and submit your XML sitemaps within minutes.